ZakYeo/VSCode-GPT/vsc-extension-quickstart.md

 - `Generate Code`: This command generates code based on a description, and is added to the right-click menu also.

+- `Optimise Code`: This command optimises code and is added to the right-click menu also.

 Enjoy your interaction with OpenAI's GPT from your editor!